 Visits & Audits :

-When visiting (or auditing, or travelling), it can be tempting to capture “enriched” notes :
+When visiting (or auditing, or travelling), it can be tempting to capture “enriched” notes with :

 Anyone having travelled to visit / audit several places consecutively, with insufficient time to write visit/audit report after each visit will agree that pictures help a lot when trying to mentally head back in each place to remember some details of the visit, and refer to them in its report.